jeffkitson-music/holidates/README.md

 - :busts_in_silhouette: Dr. Martin Luther King, Jr. Day
 - :latin_cross: Easter

 **Disclaimer:** *This is a hobby project for a specific use.
+Every academic calendar is unique.
 Holidays were chosen out of necessity rather than exclusion.
 More holidays that would benefit teachers and schools in a diverse array of cultures and contexts are welcome.*

 ## :tada: Installation and Use

 ### Basic Installation
-If you are unfamiliar with App Script, follow these steps to use Holidates:
+If you are unfamiliar with Apps Script, follow these steps to use Holidates:
 - In Google Sheets, click "Extensions" then "Apps Script"
 - Cut/paste all of the code from holidates.gs in this repo into Apps Script (below myFunction())
 - Click save